Using the DMF Recorder Node

 Size Query

-You can use a size query to analyze the number of packets and the total size of the packets recorded by a specific recorder node.
+Use a size query to analyze the number of packets and the total size recorded by a specific Recorder Node (RN).
 The operation uses a Stenographer query string to filter only the interesting traffic.

 # query recorder-node <name> size filter <stenographer_query>